Professional Statements and Societal Positions Guidelines

 Heart Failure Society of America-2018

 The committee concluded that: "Based on available evidence, routine use of external RPM devices is not recommended.
-Implanted devices that monitor pulmonary arterial pressure and/or other parameters may be beneﬁcial in selected patients or when used in structured programs, but the value of these devices in routine care requires further study."
+Implanted devices that monitor pulmonary arterial pressure and/or other parameters may be beneﬁcial in selected individuals or when used in structured programs, but the value of these devices in routine care requires further study."

 American College of Cardiology et al-2017